The Cult of Cait

 I felt the shaking beside me and saw the tears leaking out from under her black sunglasses.

 It was noon.
 Collectively we went to gather our lunch.
 There had been a shift; everyone seemed to know everyone.
 We had each pushed through to be reborn, we had shared our secrets.
 I watched as Cait had women around her, talking animatedly, her glasses on the top of her head.
 The chef had prepared organic food, garden fresh, gluten and dairy-free options.
-It will filling and warm, and while I spoke to the women at the table around me, I kept an eye on my friend.
+It was filling and warm, and while I spoke to the women at the table around me, I kept an eye on my friend.

 We were given two hours to meet with the vendors; psychics, artists, tarot readers, massage therapists, and henna artists.
 Each of the speakers had their own booth and offered initial price options; 15 minutes with the trauma specialist for only $40, a consult with an intuitive financial planner for only $100, speak with the psychic, the first 5 minutes free, only $2 a minute after that.
 Special introductory rates.
 Even the musician was doing private sessions of reiki through music.
 They had sign-up times through the rest of the weekend and I pondered if any of these things were meant for me.